joakim-brannstrom/dextool/plugin/mutate/doc/definitions.md

 ## Mutation Point
 A source code location that *can* be mutated.

-The location should be a range as an offset [start, end).
-The offset should completely cover the source code that should be mutated.
+The location is a file and an offset [start, end).
+The offset completely cover the source code that should be mutated.

-A mutation point should have a list of all the mutations that can be applied.

 ## Mutation